Some algebraic structures in KPZ universality: An exactly solvable Random Polymer model

 where $\Pi_{(m,n)}$ is the set of down-right paths from entry $(1,1)$ to entry $(m,n)$ (in matrix notation).
 We immediately notice that the polymer partition $Z_{m,n}$ fits the framework of $\grsk$, encoded as the rightmost entries $z^m_1=(z^m_1)'$ of the output Gelfand-Tsetlin patterns $(\sfZ,\sfZ')=\grsk(\sfW)$, see \eqref{zN1_poly}.
 2mm The integrable distribution on $\sfW$ amounts to considering entries $(\bw^i_j)$ as independent random variables with an {\bf inverse-gamma} distribution

-where $\Gamma(\cdot)$ is the Gamma function and $\alpha_i,\beta_j$ real parameters with $\alpha_i+\beta_j>0$.
+where for $a>0$, $\Gamma(a)=\int_0^\infty x^{a-1}e^{-x} \dd x$ is the Gamma function (which admits a meromorphic extension to the complex plane except for the negative integers, including $0$) and $\alpha_i,\beta_j$ real parameters with $\alpha_i+\beta_j>0$.
 The reason this model is called ``log-gamma'' and not ``inverse-gamma'' is due to the fact that the inverse-gamma variables $\bw^i_j$ appear naturally when the more standard formulation \eqref{DPRMp2p} for the polymer partition function is used with disorder $\omega(n,x)$ distributed as log-gamma variables.
 2mm The log-gamma polymer was introduced by Sepp\"al\"ainen \cite{S12} inspired by ideas from hydrodynamics \cite{BCS06}, \cite{BS10}.
 In particular, he observed that the inverse-gamma variables are the unique solutions-in-law to the following set of transformations: 1mm \begin{itemize} \item[] if $U,V,Y$ are independent, positive random variables, then the variables